-From 1 April 2021, shares are issued by LCH monthly, at net asset value (NAV).
+From 1 April 2021, shares are issued by LCH monthly, at NAV.
 Prior to 1 April 2021, LCH issued shares daily, at NAV per share.
 Shares are issued in US\$ (Class A) and Euro (Class B).

 LCH will seek to hedge against currency fluctuations of the Class B shares, provided that hedging instruments are available on a timely basis and on acceptable terms.